regen-network/canonical-proto3/README.md

 *Please submit a [PR](https://github.com/regen-network/canonical-proto3/pulls) if you have implementation details to add to this list.*

+**Levels**
+* Level 1: there are clear rules to follow in order to make this implementation follow CER
+* Level 2: this implementation has explicity code generation flags or static linting tools for safely supporting CER
+* Level 3: this implementation provides a zero-allocation "is_canonical" or "unmarshal_canonical" method for checking if a message is canonical

 ### [gogo protobuf](https://github.com/gogo/protobuf)

 gogo proto mostly follows canonical encoding rules with the caveats listed below.